Nuk3R4z0r/Legends-of-Lahar/README.md

-The original project was TheLostFortune, but due to inactivity by the other developers I started up my own repository.
+The original project was TheLostFortune, but due to inactivity by the other developers I created my own repository.

 https://github.com/Cymback/TheLostFortune